Ege University: Campus

-Dormitory facilities on the campus are managed by the General Directorate of Students' Credits and Dormitories, accommodating approximately 6,000 students.
-In addition to the rectorate and the main campus in Bornova, Ege University operates vocational training schools in Tire, Bergama, Bayındır, and Ödemiş, as well as the Atatürk Cultural Center in Konak.
+Dormitory facilities on the campus are managed by the General Directorate of Students' Credits and Dormitories, accommodating approximately 6,000 students (excluding the Students' Village, which is managed by a private company).
+In addition to the rectorate, the hospital and the main campus in Bornova, Ege University operates vocational training schools in Tire, Bergama, Bayındır, and Ödemiş, as well as the Atatürk Cultural Center in Konak.
 Applied education centers are located in Urla, Menemen, Mordoğan, Çiğli, and Özdere.
 The university also maintains an observatory in Kurudağ.

 Through these facilities, Ege University provides services in education, science, health, and social and cultural development to both students and the public.
 To further enhance these offerings, a West Campus was established in Çeşme.

 A volleyball tournament is organized between faculties at Ege University, held at the university's sports hall.

+The main campus is served by Ege University metro station, while the university hospital is served by Bornova station on the M1 line as well as the bus station with the same name.
+The university hospital lies next to the İzmir Beltway.
+The hospital and main campus is served by the junctions on D.300 road.